sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 How can we trust that the total supply of Bitcoin will be capped at 21 million?
 This comes up fairly often as a criticism from prominent businessmen, journalists and economists.
 Can’t the developers simply change it?
 Can’t it be hacked?
 Who even reads the algorithms?
 How would you know if it did change?
 Ironically, Bitcoin’s core ethos encourages this kind of skeptical thinking, at least when it comes from a place of genuine curiosity.
 A common saying in the community is “Don’t trust.
 Verify.”
 So let’s explore these questions further and provide you with the knowledge and tools to verify this for yourself.

 In my discussions with people, I have found that there are two fundamental misconceptions that underlie this concern about scarcity.
-The first is misunderstanding the difference between closed source and open source code.
-The second is misunderstanding the difference between the client-server model and a distributed peer-to-peer network.
+The first is not knowing the difference between closed source and open source code.
+The second is not knowing the difference between a client-server model and a distributed peer-to-peer network.
 Though people have varying degrees of understanding about how Bitcoin works, let’s start with the most basic misconception that I tend to see people have.

 When we say Bitcoin is open-source, this means that all the code - including the calculation of Bitcoin’s supply - is written, maintained and tested in public, available for anyone to see.
 This means everyone has access to the codebase.
 This doesn’t mean everyone knows how to read it of course.
 A certain amount of programming knowledge is required.
 But learning enough to follow along, especially just the critical parts of the codebase, is actually not that hard as I’ll show at the bottom of this post.
 One can also pay attention to discussions among developers in the community publicly debating the real-world implications of major code changes.